TheNor01/SIR/README.md

 # SSAl.
 Semantic segmentation artificial intelligence.

-SSAI is a benchmarking tool developed in Python built to compare different neureal network (UNET, RES-UNET, DEEPLAB) on the same Computer vision task: semantic segmentation.
+SSAI is a benchmarking tool developed in Python, with the help of Tensorflow, built to compare different neureal network (UNET, RES-UNET, DEEPLAB) on the same Computer vision task: semantic segmentation.
 The dataset used to compare them is https://www.cityscapes-dataset.com/dataset-overview/.